Cruise Marketing: Attracting New Holidaymakers to Cruise

 And he’s right, it’s up to the cruise industry to continue to grow their business by communicating effectively with new audiences in the most effective way possible.
 That means ensuring that messaging is available where those customers are.
 In 2016, there’s no more appropriate common ground than digital marketing and, in particular, social media.

 Generally speaking, social media has never played a larger role in the decision making cycle of holidaymakers.
-Something we’ve discussed at length here, social media is not only a source of inspiration for 83% of holidaymakers using the internet for holiday research, it actively shapes holidays; 52% of travellers changed their travel plans based on social media.
+It is not only a source of inspiration for 83% of holidaymakers using the internet for holiday research, it actively shapes holidays; 52% of travellers changed their travel plans based on social media.

 “…it’s important not to fall into the trap of thinking that social media is a “young person’s” game.”